WeIgniteTech/witp2019-football-coach-assistant/README.md

  - a back-end API
  - a configuration to run on CircleCI (TODO: Not implemented yet!)

-The backend API returns today's date in text format `{'today': '...'}`
+The backend API has two endpoints:
+ - `/api/now` returns today's date in JSON format `{'today': '...'}`
+ - `/healthcheck` returns the String 'RUNNING'

 ## Available Scripts (npm)